-- Report directly to the Front Office - Sign your child in using the Tardy Arrival Sign-In Sheet (students in Grades 3-8 may sign themselves in) - After signing in, students will receive a pink "late" slip and go to their classrooms.
+- Report directly to front of the building and ring the buzzer. - The Front Office Manager will sign your child in using the Tardy Arrival Sign-In Sheet - After signing in, students will receive a "tardy" slip and go to their classrooms.
 They will slide this slip under the door to alert their teacher, who will invite them into the classroom at an appropriate moment.